Prince-Raj-20/IoT-Controlled-Boat/README.md

 ## 📜 License

-This project is licensed under the [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+This project is shared publicly for reference only.
+All rights are reserved by the original authors.
+No reuse, redistribution, or modification is permitted without explicit permission.
+Please see LICENSE File for furthur details.

 ---